 Another consideration is, what material is the watch made of?
 I always try to buy stainless steel watches if I can, the quality and future saleability is much better.
 I also prefer the weight of a stainless steel watch, it is just more substantial.
 Chrome cased watches are OK, but have the potential to deteriorate over time.
 I have several chromed case watches that are fine, but when buying check out the underside of the watch, as this is where the deterioration starts, which is usually down to perspiration or sweat if you like.The value of most watches is in the original condition of the dial, be on the lookout for redials, (re-painted dials) countries like India are notorious for this, as this adversely affects the value, usually considerably and the future saleability.
 Also look out for watch cases that have been polished, it tends to be more on vintage divers in my experience, but it is not exclusive.
 Authenticity, originality is what watch collectors want.

 I am definitely a 1970’s design lover, so many of my favourite watches are from that period.
 My watch collection is humble, compared to many, but it is possible to collect some excellent timepieces at budget prices.
-I have been collecting watches for 5 years plus.
+I have been collecting watches for over seven years now.
 Relax and enjoy the journey, the research, searching out that special watch, and hunting it down, for me is where the most fun is!
 Collecting vintage watches, is not an investment for me, my motivation it is not to make money, it is a passion.
 Of course I do not want to lose money, I always try to buy the best I can afford, I would humbly suggest you try to do the same.

 Sadly sometimes I have to flip a few watches along the way, as I cannot afford to keep them all, therefore my collection is forever evolving, and hopefully improving.
 I try to wear most of my watches on a regular basis.